c7f-m0d3/sandbox_compat/README.md

 Where called `kernel` subroutine is implemented in C.

 A very important observation about the above code is that content of `flags` register is not sanitized on transistion from userland to kernelland.
-This will lead to sucessful explitation that I will demonstrate later.
+This will lead to sucessful explitation that I will demonstrate.

 The called kernel implements following calls from userland:
 * `__NR_read` enforcing all of read buffer within low 4 GBytes